roadster-rs/roadster/README.md

   the `open-api` feature)
 - Provides a CLI for common commands, and allows consumers to provide their own CLI commands using [clap](https://crates.io/crates/clap) (requires the `cli` feature)
-- Provides sample JWT implementations (requires the `jwt-ietf` and/or `jwt-openid` features).
+- Provides sample JWT extractor for Axum (requires the `jwt-ietf` and/or `jwt-openid` features).
 Also provides a general JWT extractor for Axum that simply puts all claims into a map (available with the `jwt` feature)
 - Built-in support for [SeaORM](https://crates.io/crates/sea-orm), including creating DB connections (requires the `db-sql` feature)